19 nights / 20 days Motorcycle Touring Through China

 Gansu province is home to 26,033,400 people.
 Most of the population, 73%, is still rural.
 Gansu is 92% Han and also has Hui, Tibetan, Dingxiang, Tu, Manchu, Uyghur, Yugur, Bonan, Mongolian, Salar, and Kazakh minorities.

-Shaanxi is a north-central province of the People’s Republic of China, and includes portions of the Loess Plateau on the middle reaches of the Yellow River as well as the Qinling Mountains across the southern part of the province.
+Shaanxi is a north-central province of the People’s Republic of China and includes portions of the Loess Plateau on the middle reaches of the Yellow River as well as the Qinling Mountains across the southern part of the province.

 During the Mongol rule in the 13th century, Shaanxi became a provincial unit.
 In the ensuing years, wars and famine had decimated and depopulated the province.
 As a result, large populations of Muslims, or Hui people, emerged, as evident today.
 Under the Ming dynasty, Shaanxi was incorporated into Gansu but was again separated in the Qing dynasty.

 The northern part of Shaanxi is cold in the winter and very hot in summer with dry winter and spring.
 Its southern portion generally receives more rain.
-Annual mean temperature is roughly between 9°C and 16°C with January temperature ranging from -11°C to 3.5°C and July temperature ranging from 21°C to 28°C.
+The annual mean temperature is roughly between 9°C and 16°C with January temperature ranging from -11°C to 3.5°C and July temperature ranging from 21°C to 28°C.

 – 20 days motorbike tour through Xinjiang, Gansu & Shaanxi;